HimbeerserverDE/www/htdocs/rsdsl.md

 It is what connects to the outside world.
 To do so it utilizes the PPPoE standard, only implementing a bare minimum.
-PPP has a wide variety of authentication protocols to choose from, out of which this implementation supports CHAP and PAP.
+PPP has a wide variety of authentication protocols to choose from, out of which this implementation supports CHAP-MD5 and PAP.
+With this ISP only CHAP is used in practice.
 If the session disconnects or can't be established in the first place the client will retry until it succeeds.
 It currently does not have support for native IPv6 via IPv6CP and DHCPv6